I am

 coaching page

-based on existing research and historical opinion in fields of sexology,
+research and historical opinion in fields of sexology, physiology, psychology,

-psycho-sexual outlets, masturbation, and fantasy during masturbation (Kinsey et
+availability of other psycho-sexual outlets, masturbation, and fantasy during

 continuous than compensatory, and that sexual content and orgasmic experience

-that formal education, intelligence, personality characteristics, and other
+intelligence, personality characteristics, and other cultural factors also

-lucid dreamers due to possible neurological conditions unique to the lucid
+frequently among lucid dreamers due to possible neurological conditions unique

-dream state, and the conscious freedom to exercise volition by choosing
+to the lucid dream state, and the conscious freedom to exercise volition by

 Female Orgasms, which is a more accurate designation of the phenomenon